saucelabs/sauce-school/codelabs/Module2_SeleniumJS.md

 #### Cheat Sheet

 [Driver Configuration Cheat Sheet](https://docs.google.com/document/d/1FTSxen0sm_3pXERqfVb3txc5f22HyclKeTbeFFbhM9M/edit?usp=sharing)

-### Note
-Negative
-: If you are testing on an older version of Firefox (e.g., 47 or earlier) then you don't need to download Geckodriver.
-You will be able to use the legacy FirefoxDriver implementation.
-To do that you just need to disable Marionette (the new Firefox WebDriver implementation that Geckodriver connects to) which would look like this:
-`System.setProperty("webdriver.firefox.marionette", "false");`

 Download the file, then unzip it and move it somewhere outside of your downloads folder.
 Here, I chose to move it inside of the Documents folder.